Field security tables

-Find an attribute that can be secured at the field level
+Find a columns that can be secured at the field level.

-Secure the attribute, either when you create the attribute or by updating the attribute metadata
+Secure the column, either when you create the column or by updating the column definition.

-Create a field permission record that defines what access (create, update, read) the profile will have for the custom attribute
+Create a field permission record that defines what access (create, update, read) the profile will have for the custom column.

 For sample code about how to perform these steps, see Sample: Enable Field Security For An Entity.

-Use the following field permission attributes to set whether the specified field security profile can create, read, or update an attribute.
-You can set or compare the value for these attributes by using the
+Use the following field permission columns to set whether the specified field security profile can create, read, or update a column.
+You can set or compare the value for these columns by using the

 If low privilege users are given Read access to the field security profile entity, they can see what profiles other users have and find other users with access to secured attributes they are interested in.
 They can then use social engineering techniques to get assigned a profile with access to those secured attributes.